 Did you Know?
-List of Interesting Facts about Seminole Native Americans
+List of Interesting Facts about Seminole Indians

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Seminole Native Americans, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Interesting Facts about Seminole Native Americans are as follows:
+Our unusual and interesting facts about Seminole Indians, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Interesting Facts about Seminole Indians are as follows:

 - Fact 1 - The Seminole tribe are members of the Muscogee people made up of mostly the Creek tribe from Georgia and the indigenous people of the the states of Georgia, Alabama and Florida